 Directions

-2. In 30 min into the broth add the sliced onions and potatoes, carrot, and spices.
+- In 30 minutes, add the sliced onions and potatoes, carrot, and spices.

-3. In 10 minutes in mixture add all crushed fresh or frozen spinach, and herbs.
-Then remove cookware with borsch from fire.
-Thus, the vitamins will not be able to rapidly disintegrate.
+- In 10 minutes, add all the crushed fresh or frozen spinach and herbs.
+Then, remove cookware with borsch from the fire.
+Thus, the vitamins will not disintegrate rapidly.

-5. Then finely chop the eggs and add to borsch.
+- Then, finely chop the eggs and add them to the borsch.

 Video by Natural Health Remedies